Parsifal and Greek Myth

 [Cosima Wagner's diary entry for 29 October 1872]

-aspects of the ancient Greek culture: firstly in the social and religious role of the Greek theatre, and secondly in the myths that had provided the content of Greek
+the ancient Greek culture: firstly in the social and religious role of the Greek theatre, and secondly in the myths that had provided the content of Greek poetry and

 A marble relief from Herculaneum.
 Achilles scrapes rust from his spear into the wound of Telephus.